minakamoto/pcshscr2023/docs/2nd.md

 The above is the end of the frontend part, but the last step is to change only the site title and favicon.

-Currently, the Next.js default title and favicon are as follows.
+Currently, the title and favicon are Next.js defaults.
 Fix this.

 <img src="./static/img/2nd/docs/default_title_favicon.png" alt="Default Title And favicon" width="300">